Alex141/CalcBinding/README.md

 ## 2. Static properties

   Beginning with version 2.3 CalcBinding supports static properties in binding expression.
-You can write static properties pathes of any class and static source pathes of any properties number.
-CalcBinding uses following syntax of declaration static property path:
+You can write pathes that begin with static property of any class and have any number of properties following behind static property.
+CalcBinding uses following syntax of static property path declaration:

   **'xmlNamespace:Class.StaticProperty.NestedProperty'** etc.